run-ai/docs/docs/Researcher/scheduling/gpu-memory-swap.md

     kubectl patch -n runai runaiconfigs.run.ai/runai --type='merge' --patch '{"spec":{"global":{"core":{"swap":{"limits":{"reservedGpuRam": <quantity>}}}}}}'
     ```

-### Preventing your workloads from getting swapped¶
+### Preventing your workloads from getting swapped

 If you prefer your workloads not to be swapped into CPU memory, you can specify on the pod an anti-affinity to `run.ai/swap enabled=true` node label when submitting your workloads and the Scheduler will ensure not to use swap-enabled nodes.
 An alternative way is to set swap on a dedicated node pool and not use this node pool for workloads you prefer not to swap.

-### What happens when the CPU reserved memory for GPU swap is exhausted?¶
+### What happens when the CPU reserved memory for GPU swap is exhausted?

 CPU memory is limited, and since a single CPU serves multiple GPUs on a node, this number is usually between 2 to 8.
 For example, when using 80GB of GPU memory, each swapped workload consumes up to 80GB (but may use less) assuming each GPU is shared between 2-4 workloads.
 In this example, you can see how the swap memory can become very large.
 Therefore, we give administrators a way to limit the size of the CPU reserved memory for swapped GPU memory on each swap enabled node as shown in [enabling and configuring GPU memory swap](gpu-memory-swap.md#enabling-and-configuring-gpu-memory-swap).